mrprkr/eDM-Compiler/README.md

 #eDM Compiler
-##Gulp recipie to build eDMs using HTML/SASS and have the styles moved inline.
+##Gulp recipe to build eDMs using HTML/SASS and have the styles moved inline.

 ###Installation
 1. Clone the repo